 Langerhans cells, which are epidermal dendritic cells that are in close contact with keratinocytes, normally function by capturing and transporting antigens to lymph nodes for presentation to immature T cells.
 Researchers have found that Langerhans cells play a role in the immune response against M. leprae.

 Mast cells (MCs) in the skin, which play an important role in both innate and adaptive immune responses through their ability to recruit T cells, neutrophils, and eosinophils to the site of injury, have also been associated with the pathogenesis and innate protection of leprosy in the skin.

 Leprosy reaction classifications

-Leprosy reactions can be classified as type 1, which is otherwise referred to as reversal reactions, or type 2 reactions, which are also known as erythema nodosum leprosum.
-Both of these reactions may precede, be concurrent with or occur following treatment.
+Leprosy reactions can be classified as type 1, which is otherwise referred to as reversal reactionsm or type 2 reactions, which are also known as erythema nodosum leprosum.
+Both of these reactions may precede, be concurrent with, or occur following treatment.